 Why paint with just one color?

 My entire career has been led by curiosity in finding new ways to share compelling stories through experiences.
-My exploration has led me to take on a wide variety of roles with everything from Creative & Content Strategist at Universal Parks & Resorts to Digital Content Manager at iHeartRadio to starting my own Marketing Agency to explore even more ways to connect with people.
+My exploration has led me to take on a wide variety of roles with everything from Senior Strategist at Universal Parks & Resorts to Digital Content Manager at iHeartRadio to starting my own Marketing Agency to explore even more ways to connect with people.